PBalewski/Movement-detection-in-DAS-recordings/README.md

 # Detecting Moving Objects in DAS Recordings

 ## Project Overview
 This project focuses on developing an algorithm to detect and track moving objects in acoustic data collected from a Distributed Acoustic Sensing (DAS) system.
 The DAS system is attached to a fiber optic cable along Jana Pawla II Street, capturing vibrations caused by passing vehicles such as trams, trucks, and cars.
-The project was carried out during Computer Vision course on AI Vth sem on PUT.

 ## Methodology
 1. **Load Data**: Process 2D numpy matrix representing strain rate measurements along the fiber optic cable.